-Mint Theater today announced its next production, Rutherford & Son by Githa Sowerby.
-Performances run February 4th through April 1st at the Mint's home in the heart of the theater district, 311 West 43rd Street.
+Performances for the Mint Theater's production of Rutherford & Son by Githa Sowerby will begin Friday, February 4th (and continue through April 1st) at the Mint's home in the heart of the theater district, 311 West 43rd Street.
 Opening Night is set for Monday February 27th.

 "The tenth anniversary of 9/11 brought back many memories for me, one of which was of this great play, which was scheduled to open on September 12th, 2001.
 We had a great production and a successful run, but the entire experience was, of course, overshadowed by the events of the time.
 A new production will give us a chance to celebrate the 100th anniversary of this remarkable play and to share it with the many theatergoers who have discovered the Mint in the last ten years," said Artistic Director Jonathan Bank.

 Richard Corley returns to direct a cast that features 2001 cast members Robert Hogan as Rutherford, Dale Soules and David Van Pelt, as well as Eli James (Temporal Powers), Allison Mclemore (The Madras House), James Patrick Nelson (Three Sisters at CSC), Sandra Shipley (Broadway: Importance of Being Earnest, Blithe Spirit, Equus, more), and Sara Surrey (Lost In Yonkers at Papermill).